patrickfrey/mewa/doc/errorcodes.md

 + **#563**   _SHIFT/SHIFT conflict in the grammar definition_
 + **#564**   _Conflicts detected in the grammar definition.
 No output written._

-## Automaton Definition Complexity Check Errors
+## Automaton Definition Complexity Boundaries
 + **#571**   _To many states in the resulting tables of the grammar_
 + **#572**   _Too many productions defined in the grammar_
 + **#573**   _To many productions in the resulting tables of the grammar_